mikependon/RepoDB.NET/pages/mappers/typemapper.md

 layout: default
 sidebar: mappers
 title: "TypeMapper"
-description: "A class that is used to map a .NET CLR type or class property into its equivalent database type.
+description: "A class that is being used to map a .NET CLR type or class property into its equivalent database type.
 This class is used as an alternative to TypeMap attribute."
 permalink: /mapper/typemapper
 tags: [repodb, class, typemapper, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: MAPPERS